10 Days in Japan: Itinerary, What to Do & Where to Go

 Day Trip from Tokyo

-Aside from Nikko the best one-day escape from Tokyo is Kamakura.
+Aside from Nikko, the most popular one-day escape from Tokyo is Kamakura.
 The small coastal city is one of the most important from medieval Japan, wearing its history on its sleeve with a massive concentration of temples and shrines strewn throughout town.

 Ankokuron-ji in Kamakura